ChilliCream/graphql-platform/website/src/blog/2019-08-14-hot-chocolate-10.0.0/2019-08-14-hot-chocolate-10.0.0.md

 The second thing we already started work on is a client API for .NET Core.
 We are currently experimenting with how we design this new piece of API.
 We have started a discussion around this in our slack channel and will start with some coding soon.

-## Banana Cakepop
+## Banana Cake Pop

 **Oh, didn't you forget something?**

-Yes, yes originally, we had planned to release _Banana Cakepop_ alongside this version.
+Yes, yes originally, we had planned to release _Banana Cake Pop_ alongside this version.
 We ran into some performance issues with the tree we originally selected when using large schemas with more than 1000 types.

 We have now started to write the tree component ourselves which is taking some extra time.
 We already see that we can handle now massive schemas far beyond 1000 types without any hiccups.
 But we have still lots to do on the new tree.